codemagic-ci-cd/cli-tools/docs/app-store-connect/get-latest-build-number.md

 Application Apple ID.
 An automatically generated ID assigned to your app
 ### Optional arguments for action `get-latest-build-number`

-##### `--version-string=VERSION`

-Version of the build to look up.
-Pins the search to a specific version string across both App Store and TestFlight.
-The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
-For example `3.2.46`
 ##### `--platform=IOS | MAC_OS | TV_OS`